mellychat/webapp/README.md

 ## Developing for MellyChat {#hack-mellychat}

-1. TODO: Document details for developer setup.
-2. TODO: Document dev workflow (git flow, expectations for PRs)
+TODO: Document dev workflow (git flow, expectations for PRs)

 Development workflows are heavily tied to VS Code.
 The project uses Docker-based remote dev containers and VSCode extensions that make setup and